Skip to main content

 1. BSN Preparation Can Lead to Greater Professional Advancement

 Research confirms that having a higher proportion of BSN-prepared nurses assigned to patient care results in significantly improved patient outcomes.
-Some of these outcomes are lower patient mortality rates, fewer pressure ulcers, lower rates of postoperative deep vein thrombosis and pulmonary embolism, fewer complications during admission, shorter hospital stays and fewer readmissions.
+Studies consistently demonstrate that hospitals with higher percentages of BSN-prepared nurses experience lower patient mortality rates, fewer complications and shorter hospital stays.

-1. A BSN May Be a Professional Requirement in the Future
+1. A Bachelor’s Degree in Nursing May Be a Professional Requirement in the Future

 Having a BSN opens many doors of opportunity for nurses, particularly RNs with nursing experience.
-And with online programs, it is no longer necessary to travel to a school campus to complete your BSN.
-Programs such as the RN to BSN online make obtaining a bachelor’s convenient for your busy schedule and affordable as well since you can keep working and earning while you complete your degree at a pace that works for you.
+With online programs, it is no longer necessary to travel to a school campus to complete your BSN.

-Learn more about University of North Carolina Wilmington’s online RN to BSN program.
+Learn more about the University of North Carolina Wilmington’s online RN to BSN program.

 Related Articles